 There are many situations that may cause food aggression in dogs, but in

-Your dog's food aggression may be triggered if he believes you're going to take his food from him (even though you gave it to him in the first place!).
+Your dog's aggression may be triggered if he believes you're going to take his food from him (even though you gave it to him in the first place!).
 When he growls or snarls, he's giving you a very definite warning to stay away!

-It is vital that you quickly reclaim your status as pack leader if you are going to resolve your Cocker Spaniel's food aggression.
+It's vital that you quickly reclaim your status as pack leader if you are going to resolve your Cocker Spaniel's food aggression.

 If you notice any of these 'early warning signs', you must act quickly to address them before they escalate into the following more obvious signs of food aggression in dogs.